Fiat money: Inflation

 The adoption of fiat currency by many countries, from the 18th century onwards, made much larger variations in the supply of money possible.
 Since then, huge increases in the supply of paper money have occurred in a number of countries, producing hyperinflations – episodes of extreme inflation rates much greater than those observed during earlier periods of commodity money.
 The hyperinflation in the Weimar Republic of Germany is a notable example.

 Economists generally believe that high rates of inflation and hyperinflation are caused by an excessive growth of the money supply.
 Presently, most economists favor a small and steady rate of inflation.
 Small (as opposed to zero or negative) inflation reduces the severity of economic recessions by enabling the labor market to adjust more quickly to a recession, and reduces the risk that a liquidity trap (a reluctance to lend money due to low rates of interest) prevents monetary policy from stabilizing the economy.
 However, money supply growth does not always cause nominal increases of price.
 Money supply growth may instead result in stable prices at a time in which they would otherwise be decreasing.
 Some economists maintain that with the conditions of a liquidity trap, large monetary injections are like "pushing on a string".

 The task of keeping the rate of inflation small and stable is usually given to monetary authorities.
 Generally, these monetary authorities are the national banks that control monetary policy by the setting of interest rates, by open market operations, and by the setting of banking reserve requirements.

 Loss of backing

 A fiat-money currency greatly loses its value should the issuing government or central bank either lose the ability to, or refuse to, continue to guarantee its value.
 The usual consequence is hyperinflation.
 Some examples of this are the Zimbabwean dollar, China's money during 1945 and the Weimar Republic's mark during 1923.
-A more recent example is the currency instability in Venezuela that began in 2016 during the country's ongoing socioeconomic and political crisis.
+A more recent example is the currency instability in Venezuela that began in 2016.

-But this need not necessarily occur, especially if a currency continues to be the most easily available; for example, the pre-1990 Iraqi dinar continued to retain value in the Kurdistan Regional Government even after its legal tender status was ended by the Iraqi government which issued the notes.
+This need not necessarily occur, especially if a currency continues to be the most easily available; for example, the pre-1990 Iraqi dinar continued to retain value in the Kurdistan Regional Government even after its legal tender status was ended by the Iraqi government which issued the notes.